 Digital Object Identifiers (DOIs) are persistent identifiers which can be used to consistently and accurately reference digital objects and/or content.
 The DOIs provide a way for the ADS resources to be cited in a similar fashion to traditional scholarly materials.
 More information on DOIs at the ADS can be found on our help page.

-The project to scan the entire run of the Proceedings, Archaeologia Scotica and the Society's out-of-print monographs, was generously funded by Historic Scotland, the ARCHway Project and the Russell Trust and could not have been completed without the active and enthusiastic involvement of the Archaeology Data Service.
+The project to scan the entire run of the Proceedings, Archaeologia Scotica and the Society's out-of-print monographs and books, was generously funded by Historic Scotland, the ARCHway Project and the Russell Trust and could not have been completed without the active and enthusiastic involvement of the Archaeology Data Service.

 The papers available here in digital form, and any copyright images within them, remain the copyright of their authors, the Society of Antiquaries and any other copyright holder.
 They may be downloaded for research and teaching purposes but must not be resold or made available on any other web site or on any other medium with or without charge, unless with the prior written consent of the Society and the relevant copyright holders.